The 39-Point SEO Content Checklist You Need Before Hitting Publish (Free Download)

 What Is On-page SEO and Why Is It Important?

-These approaches are two of the most basic search engine optimization techniques that should be on your SEO checklist in order to rank your client’s sites.
+These approaches are two of the most basic search engine optimization techniques that should be part of your SEO strategy and the supporting checklist in order to rank your client’s sites.

 Aside from helping search engines understand what is on a webpage, on-page SEO also helps users quickly find the information they are looking for to answer their search query.

 Basically, on-page SEO is everything a marketer can do on their own website to boost organic rankings.
+An on page seo checklist serves as a comprehensive guide for optimizing website content and technical elements, ensuring both immediate and ongoing optimization efforts are prioritized for better ranking in search engine results.
 As you know, your clients want to be at the top of the SERPs in order to increase their chances of getting the most website traffic.
 After all, nobody creates content with the objective of ranking on page 72.

 But, with today’s more sophisticated ranking algorithms, it’s much more important to write for the end user than to try to “trick” the search engines into thinking that a particular page should rank #1.